fluttercommunity/flutter_workmanager/IOS_SETUP.md

 </key>
 ```

-Set the application's minimumBackgroundFetchInterval
+Inside your app's delegate `didFinishLaunchingWithOptions` set your desired _minimumBackgroundFetchInterval_ in your app's delegate's:

-Set your desired *minimumBackgroundFetchInterval* in your app's delegate's `didFinishLaunchingWithOptions` :
+//TODO: provide a complete class
 ```swift
 UIApplication.shared.setMinimumBackgroundFetchInterval(TimeInterval(60 * 15))
 ```